 Electricity and Voltage

-The standard voltage in Korea is 220 volts (and 60 Hertz, or cycles), and the outlet has two round holes.
-If you do not have a multi-voltage travel adapter, you can borrow one from your hotel's front desk for free of charge (however, some establishment may request a minimal fee as deposit, covering for possible loss).
-If you would like to purchase one in Korea, you can find them at the airport, any of the retail stores, major duty-free shops, convenience stores or even stationery stores.
+The standard voltage in Korea is 220 volts at 60 Hertz, and the outlet has two round holes.
+If you do not have a multi-voltage travel adapter, you may ask to borrow or purchase one from your hotel's front desk.
+You can also find them at the airport, retail stores, major duty-free shops, and even convenience stores.

 As the distribution of cell phones, smart phones and related mobile devices increases in Korea, public phone booths are steadily decreasing.
 However, there are still some public phone booths at popular sites, bus stops, and subway stations.
 Korean public phones generally provide local and international call services alike with payment accepted by coins or phone cards.
 Telephone cards can usually be purchased at convenience stands or stores near the telephone booths.
 Payment can also be made with a transportation card, but this option is not accepted at all phone booths so please check in advance.

 Domestic Long-distance Calls (Area Codes)